 Jordan’s story: “When I was at school, I always felt the need to tell everyone I met, my classmates, about the fact I am autistic so that everyone knew why I acted differently from other people”.

 Not getting enough sleep can make it hard to focus in class and study.
 If you’re lying awake worrying about school, here are 4 things you could try…

-Pupil voice: mentors for pupils with autism
+Pupil voice: befriending pupils with autism